beartype/beartype/doc/src/code.rst

    >>> beartype(law_of_the_jungle_3) is law_of_the_jungle_3
    True

-We've verified that ``@beartype`` reduces to the identity decorator when decorating callables annotated by the above object – a novel category of type hint we refer to as **deeply ignorable type hints** (known to be ignorable only by recursive linear-time inspection of subscripted arguments).
-That's but the trunk of the elephant, though. ``@beartype`` conditionally reduces to a noop when *all* type hints annotating the decorated callable are deeply ignorable.
+We've verified that :func:`beartype.beartype` reduces to the identity decorator when decorating callables annotated by the above object – a novel category of type hint we refer to as **deeply ignorable type hints** (known to be ignorable only by recursive linear-time inspection of subscripted arguments).
+That's but the trunk of the elephant, though. :func:`beartype.beartype` conditionally reduces to a noop when *all* type hints annotating the decorated callable are deeply ignorable.
 These include:

-* Parametrizations of typing.Generic_ and typing.Protocol_ by type variables.
+* Parametrizations of :class:`typing.Generic` and :class:`typing.Protocol` by
+  type variables.
+Since :class:`typing.Generic`, :class:`typing.Protocol`, *and*
-  Since typing.Generic_, typing.Protocol_, *and* type variables all fail to convey any meaningful constraints in and of themselves, these parametrizations are safely ignorable in all contexts.
+  type variables all fail to convey any meaningful constraints in and of themselves, these parametrizations are safely ignorable in all contexts.
-* Calls to typing.NewType_ passed an ignorable type hint.
+* Calls to :obj:`typing.NewType` passed an ignorable type hint.
-* Subscriptions of typing.Annotated_ whose first argument is ignorable.
+* Subscriptions of :obj:`typing.Annotated` whose first argument is ignorable.
-* Subscriptions of typing.Optional_ and typing.Union_ by at least one ignorable argument.
+* Subscriptions of :obj:`typing.Optional` and :obj:`typing.Union` by at least
+  one ignorable argument.

 Constant Decoration
 ###################